 Unions and labor organizations are also prohibited from excluding, expelling, or restricting membership to you based on age.4 In addition, age discrimination prohibitions apply to apprenticeship training programs and employment agencies.5

-The purpose of age discrimination laws is to prevent employers from acting on their prejudices and age-based stereotypes about the qualifications, job performance, health, work habits, and productivity of older individuals.6
+The purpose of age discrimination laws is to prevent employers from acting on their prejudices and age-based stereotypes about an older individual’s:

 Age discrimination is established by showing that your being 40 or older was a reason your employer denied you a job, demoted you, fired you, or deprived you of a benefit or promotion you are entitled to.7